hashicorp/vault/website/source/intro/getting-started/first-secret.html.md

 foo                world
 ```

 As you can see, the values we wrote are given back to us.
-Vault reads
+Vault gets
 the data from storage and decrypts it.

 The output format is purposefully whitespace separated to make it easy